jagault/evolution-photosymbiosis/README.md

 This repo contains data and scripts necessary to replicate the results from our publication.

 ### Running analysis in Docker container
+The `dockerfiles` directory includes two different dockerfiles that can be used to replicate the analysis.

+#### rstudio-v3-5-3

 The Dockerfile contains instructions to build an image with Rstudio with R version 3.5.3.
 All packages and libraries necessary for the analysis are included in the image.
 The image can be downloaded directly from Dockerhub or built from the Dockerfile.